Please visit our Online Application FAQ for questions about the application process.

 We recommend you take at least four of these five courses to provide you a solid foundation: abnormal psychology, child development, personality theory, statistics, experimental psychology.

-You may also meet this prerequisite by taking the optional GRE psychology subject test and attaining a score of 660 or higher.
+You may also meet this prerequisite by taking the optional GRE psychology subject test and attaining a score of 660 or higher. *Please note this test is only offered 3 times per year.
+Please plan to take the exam prior to applying to our program.

 Is an application interview required?